jhpyle/docassemble/_docs/logic.md

 loads) **docassemble** will forget about the value of any of the variables set by the `code` block.

-You will want to set `reconsider` to `true` if your interview flow is such that you want **docassemble** to reconsider its definition of a variable based on information that might be gathered in the future.
+You will want to set `reconsider` to `True` if your interview flow is such that you want **docassemble** to reconsider its definition of a variable based on information that might be gathered in the future.